JujuAdams/Dynamo/docs/3.0/README.md

 ## About & Support

-Dynamo allows basic reading of datafiles on all GameMaker export modules, including consoles, mobile, and Opera GX.
+Dynamo allows basic reading of datafiles on all GameMaker export modules apart from HTML5.
 Dynamo only supports **live reloading** of assets when running the IDE and game on Windows, Mac, or Linux.
 If you'd like to report a bug or suggest a feature, please use the repo's [Issues page](https://github.com/JujuAdams/Dynamo/issues).
 Dynamo is constantly being maintained and upgraded; bugs are usually addressed within a few days of being reported.

 Dynamo is built and maintained by [@jujuadams](https://twitter.com/jujuadams), whose career is marked by a [strange and insatiable appetite for data](https://www.youtube.com/watch?v=Uj7nr6vSRvs).
 Juju's worked on several [commercial GameMaker games](http://www.jujuadams.com/).